svsticky/fallacious-rooster/README.md

 ## Network setup
 Add `fallacious-rooster.localhost` to your hosts file.
-On Ubuntu this is `/etc/hosts` This is rqeuired for cookies.
+On Ubuntu this is `/etc/hosts` This is required for cookies.

 ## Server setup
 The server's written in Rust and thus requires a Rust compiler to be installed.